flrs/visavail/README.md

 }];
 ```

-#### Linking Category Names
+#### Linking Measure Labels
-If you want to add a link to your category name, you can do so by adding an URL through the `measure_url` property in the `dataset`.
+If you want to add a link to your measure label, you can do so by adding an URL through the `measure_url` property in the `dataset`.
 Here is an example:
 ```javascript
 var dataset = [{
     "measure": "Annual Report",